 The group’s name is taken from the special earthenware jugs — zedashes — that were buried under the family home for the purpose of making wine.
 The wine made in zedashes was especially for the veneration of ancestors and the tapping of the zedashe every year carried great ritual significance.

 Besides numerous appearances throughout the Republic of Georgia, Zedashe has toured internationally with appearances at major festivals and Universities in the UK, the Netherlands, Belgium, Italy, Lithunia and the US.
 In additional to their performances Zedashe often holds day to weeklong workshops, connecting with other vocal choirs or simply working those interested in their culture.
 In Georgia, they are also known for the school, which teaches their tradition and in 2013 saw the debut of the children’s choir on the album “Intangible Pearls” (Electric Cowbell Records).

-Zedashe is now preparing to record it’s 7th full length album in winter of 2015, and planning dates for their 5th USA tour in Fall of 2015.
+Zedashe is now preparing to release its 7th full-length album in spring of 2018 and planning dates for their 5th USA tour in the fall of 2018.

 Listen to more music from Zedashe HERE